dicepencilpaper/864-System/base.md

 ## Defining entities
 An entity is defined as a player character, non-player character, monster, creature, or any other sentient or semi-sentient inhabitant of the adventure world.

-### Stats
+### Abilities
-Entities will have one or more stats that will be displayed as bonuses or penalties.
-Considering that on a scale from 3 to 18 every increase or decrease represents 6.25%, it is suggested that abilities run the gamut from -5 to +5.
-Abilities can be set up as physical descriptions (strength, agility, intellect) and skill-like (forgery, metalsmith, handguns).
+Abilities define global characteristics of any sentient or semi-sentient entity.
+These are defined by how many dice are rolled when using them, and have three levels:

+* High: d8 + d6 + d4
+* Average: d8 + d6
+* Low: d8

+These are some possible stats for player characters:

 #### Strength
 Measures raw physical strength and power.
+Melee attacks use this stat as their base.

 #### Agility
 Measures physical nimbleness.

 #### Dexterity
 Measures hand-to-eye coordination and precise handiwork.
+Use this ability as the base for missile attacks.

 #### Endurance
 Measures toughness and resistance to damage.